 Mehtawtik (Meductic) Village

 Description of Historic Place

-Meductic Indian Village / Fort Meductic National Historic Site of Canada is located near the confluence of the Eel River and Saint John River, in New Brunswick.
-The site, dating from before the 17th century, was originally situated on a plateau west of the Saint John River; but in 1968 the Mactaquac Hydroelectric Dam was built, flooding much of the Saint John River valley, including the entire site of Meductic.
+Mehtawtik (Meductic) Village National Historic Site of Canada is located near the confluence of the Eel River and Saint John River, in New Brunswick.
+The site, dating from before the 17th century, was originally situated on a plateau west of the Saint John River; but in 1968 the Mactaquac Hydroelectric Dam was built, flooding much of the Saint John River valley, including the entire site of Mehtawtik.
 A Historic Sites and Monuments Board of Canada plaque and cairn marking the site is located nearby on Fort Meductic Road.
 Official recognition refers to the polygon around the archaeological remains.

-Meductic Indian Village / Fort Meductic was designated a national historic site of Canada in 1924 because:
+Mehtawtik (Meductic) Village was designated a national historic site of Canada in 1924 because:

-By the end of the 17th century, Meductic had a Jesuit mission and was incorporated into a French seigneury.
-The mission changed the landscape of Meductic, and by 1760 the Maliseet, who left to settle in other communities, abandoned the village.
-The land was then sporadically used as an Aboriginal camp until 1841.
+By the end of the 17th century, Mehtawtik had a Jesuit mission and was incorporated into a French seigneury.
+The mission changed the landscape of Mehtawtik, and by 1760 the Maliseet, who left to settle in other communities, abandoned the village.
+The land was then sporadically used as an Indigenous camp until 1841.
 Shortly thereafter, the site became part of a farm that was owned by the Hay family throughout the late 19th century.
-In 1968 the Mactaquac dam was built, flooding much of the Saint John River valley, including the entire site of Meductic.
+In 1968 the Mactaquac dam was built, flooding much of the Saint John River valley, including the entire site of Mehtawtik.